SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 ## [How Routes Work](https://launchschool.com/lessons/c3578b91/assignments/e17701ee)

-- Sinatra provides a DSL for definint 'routes', which are how a dev maps a URL pattern to some Ruby code.
+- Sinatra provides a DSL for defining 'routes', which are how a dev maps a URL pattern to some Ruby code.
 - For example:

 ``` ruby